emgrasmeder/recipes/pao&em-challah.md

 ### 1. Proof the Yeast:
 - 9g yeast
 - 7g sugar
-- 120g of water if you use 405 (pastry) flour OR 140g water if you use 550 (bread) flour
+- 120g of water if you use 405 (pastry, i think) flour OR 140g water if you use 550 (bread or all purpose, i think) flour

 ### 2. Proof water+yeast+sugar 30 minutes.
 While you wait, in a big bowl mix:
   - 9g salt